Venezuela Travel Warning

 Security forces have arrested individuals, including U.S. citizens, and detained them for long periods with little or no evidence of a crime.
 The U.S. Embassy may not be notified of the detention of a U.S. citizen and consular access to detainees may be denied or severely delayed.
 The detained citizen may be denied access to proper medical care, clean water, and food.

 U.S. citizens may also be detained and/or deported by Venezuelan immigration officials for not complying with visa or immigration regulations.
 U.S. citizens traveling to Venezuela must have a valid visa that is appropriate for their specific type of travel (journalism, employment, study, etc.) or risk being detained or deported.
 Journalists must possess the appropriate accreditation and work visa from the Venezuelan authorities before arriving.
 International journalists are closely scrutinized and have been expelled and/or detained for lacking appropriate permissions to work in Venezuela or for participation in what could be seen as anti-government activity, including observing and reporting on public health facilities.

 For further information:

-- See the State Department's travel website for the Worldwide Caution, Travel Warnings, Travel Alerts, and Venezuela Specific Information.
+- See the State Department's travel website for the Worldwide Caution, Travel Warnings, Travel Alerts, and Country Specific Information for Venezuela.

 - Enroll in the Smart Traveler Enrollment Program (STEP) to receive security messages and make it easier to locate you in an emergency.